Instances and ports#

 c.plot()

-In GDS, there’s a type of structure called a “ComponentReference” which takes a cell and repeats it NxM times on a fixed grid spacing.
+In GDS, there’s a type of structure called a “Instance” which takes a cell and repeats it NxM times on a fixed grid spacing.
 For convenience, Component includes this functionality with the add_ref() function.
-Note that CellArrays are not compatible with ports (since there is no way to access/modify individual elements in a GDS cellarray)

 Let’s make a new Component and put a big array of our Component c in it: